Search

 Remember to work safely around equipment such as carts, hand trucks, trolleys, trucks, manual forklifts, conveyors, etc. Each will have its own safe work procedures and precautions.
 For example:

-• Conveyers and belts can have "pinch points" - places where your body, body parts, or objects can be entangled or crushed by the moving parts or spinning machinery.
+• Conveyors and belts can have "pinch points" - places where your body, body parts, or objects can be entangled or crushed by the moving parts or spinning machinery.
 Guards must be in place on rollers, wheels, etc. Long hair, loose clothing, and jewellery should be contained.

 • Where forklift trucks are used, be sure to follow appropriate safety precautions for the vehicle itself, the operator, and for by-standers.

 Appropriate personal protective equipment for the job is essential.
-For example, eye protection is needed for prevention of injury from flying particles, UV radiation, etc. Different gloves may be needed for different tasks (cutting vs. handling chemicals).
+For example, eye protection is needed for the prevention of injury from flying particles, UV radiation, etc. Different gloves may be needed for different tasks (cutting boxes vs. handling chemicals).

-There are many situations where equipment and materials are in various places, or floors are slippery from liquids, etc. The main hazards from these situations are slips, trips, falls.
+There are many situations where equipment and materials are in various places, or floors are slippery from liquids, etc. The main hazards from these situations are slips, trips, and falls.
 Equipment and materials overhead can also be a hazard (falling material, etc.).

-The tools used for the work can also present hazards including:
+The tools used for the work can also present hazards, including:

 • hand tools (includes hand saws, hammers, screwdrivers, etc.)